 The reaction to Cityserve's civic response from the schools, colleagues, parents and children, as well as the Council has been outstanding.
-This has provided Cityserve with the confidence that, as Birmingham's only municipal provider of school meals, the service is highly valued and has a sustainable future despite the adversity of the fiscal and social health landscape that surrounds it.
+This has provided Cityserve with the confidence that, as Birmingham's only municipal provider of school meals, the service is highly valued and has a sustainable future despite the adversity of the fiscal and social

 The Covid pandemic continues to threaten and dislocate the school meal industry, however, for Cityserve there are signs of a robust return to pre-pandemic levels of consumption.
-Cityserve will take the learning from this challenging period and use it to adapt to a "new-normal" emerging in the wake of both the economic and social aftermath of Covid.
+Cityserve will take the learning from this challenging period and use it to adapt to a "newnormal" emerging in the wake of both the economic and social aftermath of Covid.